biblius/hextacy/README.md

 This kind of project structure is heavily based on [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) also known as the *ports and adapters* architecture which is very flexible and easily testable.
 You can read great articles about it [here](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) and [here](https://blog.phuaxueyong.com/post/2020-05-25-what-architecture-is-netflix-using/).

-The foundations of this starter are the infrastructure and server directories.

-## **Infrastructure**

-Here you'll find all the database clients, adapters and repositories as well as a bunch of crypto, web and actor helpers.

-The most notable here is the *store* module, where data sources are located.
-It is divided in to three parts:

-- ### **Storage**

-  - **Repository**

-    Contains interfaces for interacting with application models.
-Their sole purpose is to describe the nature of interaction with the database, they are completely oblivious to the implementation.
-This module is designed to be as generic as possible and usable anywhere in the domain logic.

-    A very simple repository would look something like:

-    ```rust
-    pub trait UserRepository {
-      fn get_paginated(
-          &self,
-          page: u16,
-          per_page: u16,
-          sort_by: Option<SortOptions>,
-      ) -> Result<Vec<User>, RepositoryError>;
-    }
-    ```

-  - **Adapters**

-    Contains the client specific implementations of the repository interfaces.
-Adapters adapt the behaviour dictated by their underlying repository.
-Seperating implementation from behaviour decouples any other module using a repository from the client specific code located in the adapter.

-  - **Models**

-    Where application models are located.

-  - **Cache**

-    Contains a cacher trait which can be implemented for services that require access to the cache.
-Each service must have its cache domain and identifiers for cache seperation.

-  The storage adapters utilize connections established from the clients module:

-- ### **Clients**

-    Contains structures implementing client specific behaviour such as connecting to and establishing connection pools with database, cache, smtp and http servers.
-All the connections made here are generally shared throughout the app with Arcs.

-- ### **Actors**

-  Module containing an implementation of a broker utilising the [actix framework](https://actix.rs/book/actix/sec-2-actor.html), a very cool message based communication system based on the [Actor model](https://en.wikipedia.org/wiki/Actor_model).

-- ### **Config**

-   Contains the `env` and `logger` modules used for manipulating the env and logging, respectively).
-The `logger` module utilizes the [tracing](https://docs.rs/tracing/latest/tracing/), [env_logger](https://docs.rs/env_logger/latest/env_logger/) and [log4rs](https://docs.rs/log4rs/latest/log4rs/) crates to setup logging either to stdout or a `server.log` file, whichever suits our needs better.

-- ### **Crypto**

-  Contains cryptographic utilities for encrypting and signing data and generating tokens.

-- ### **Web**

-  Contains various helpers and utilities for HTTP and websockets.

-  - **Http**

-      The most notable here are the *Default security headers* middleware for HTTP (sets all the recommended security headers for each request as described [here](https://www.npmjs.com/package/helmet)) and the *Response* trait, a utility trait that can be implemented by any struct that needs to be turned in to an HTTP response.

-  - **ws**

-      Module containing a Websocket session handler.

-      Every message sent to this handler must have a top level `"domain"` field, indicating which type of message is being sent.

-      The domains are internally mapped to data types.
-Actors can subscribe via the broker to specific data types they are interested in and WS sessions will in turn publish them whenever they receive any from their clients.

-- ### **Services**

-  Starts out with a simple email service and is where system wide services should be located.

 ## **Server**

 The main binary.